Q: What is play therapy?

 A: A child psychologist has taken coursework focused specifically on providing therapy and cognitive, psychological and educational assessment to children and then dedicated their clinical training to practice what they have learned.
 Child psychologists see therapy through a lens of developmental opportunity.
 We identify ways for children to learn during moments of transition and adversity while monitoring emotional well-being.
 Having a thorough understanding of a child's cognitive and emotional development is crucial to serving this population.

 Q: Should a child therapist meet with parents too?

 A: Absolutely.
 You know your child better than anyone and you are the one that has noticed they are acting differently which is why you sought services.
 If a therapist is not communicating with a parent regularly it is difficult to monitor how the child is doing in the world outside the therapy office.
 It is possible and necessary for children and adolescents to feel that their privacy is respected in therapy while their therapist and parents have a consistent working relationship.
 Often a main component of therapy is parent education and support- especially with the little ones!

 Q: We make school and health a priority in our family because we care about our child's future.
 So how important is it to talk about feelings?

 A: Mental health is part of a child's foundational well being and affects physical health, cognitive development, relationships and emotional functioning.
 When an individual is able to identify and manage their feelings in effective ways, what we term "emotional regulation", they have improved social and leadership skills, cognitive and academic success, problem-solving skills and are more likely to be resilient in a crisis situation.
 Attributes of wellness and success we hope for all children.

-If you have your own questions I would be happy to speak with you personally.
+If you have your own questions, speak personally with Dr. Kuzirian by scheduling a free phone consult.
 Contact Dr. Kuzirian.